The number of tangencies between two families of curves: Introduction

 According to a conjecture of Pach \cite{pachpc} the number of tangencies between an at most $1$-intersecting family of $n$ curves is $O(n)$ if every pair of curves intersects.
 The conjecture is known to hold for pseudo-circles \cite{ANPPSS}, and in the special case when there exist constantly many faces of the arrangement of the curves such that every curve has one of its endpoints inside one of these faces \cite{GYORGYI201829}.

-The number of tangencies within an at most $1$-intersecting family of $n$ curves can be $\Omega(n^{4/3})$, even if all curves are required to be $x$-monotone; this follows from a famous construction of Erd\H{o}s and Purdy \cite{erdoscombgeo} of $n$ points and $n$ lines that determine $\Omega(n^{4/3})$ point-line incidences by replacing each point with a small curve, and slightly pertubing the lines; see \cite{pachbook}.
-For $x$-monotone curves it is mentioned in \cite{ackerman2021tangencies} that an almost matching upper bound of $O(n^{4/3}\log^{2/3}n)$ follows from a result of Pach and Sharir~\cite{PS91} which can be improved with a more careful analysis to $O(n^{4/3}\log^{1/3}n)$.
-For further results, see \cite{maya,erdosgrunbaum,salazar}.
+The number of tangencies within an at most $1$-intersecting family of $n$ curves can be $\Omega(n^{4/3})$, even if all curves are required to be $x$-monotone; this follows from a famous construction of Erd\H{o}s and Purdy \cite{erdoscombgeo} of $n$ points and $n$ lines that determine $\Omega(n^{4/3})$ point-line incidences by replacing each point with a small curve, and slightly perturbing the lines; see \cite{pachbook}.
+For $x$-monotone curves, it is mentioned in \cite{ackerman2021tangencies} that an almost matching upper bound of $O(n^{4/3}\log^{2/3}n)$ follows from a result of Pach and Sharir~\cite{PS91} which can be improved with a more careful analysis to $O(n^{4/3}\log^{1/3}n)$.\footnote{Personal communication with Eyal Ackerman, who observed this with Rom Pinchasi.} For further results, see \cite{maya,esz,erdosgrunbaum,salazar}.
+In particular, in \cite{maya} it was shown that any family of $n$ at most $t$-intersecting curves determines at most $O(n^{2-\frac1{3t+15}})$ tangencies.
+We improve this bound as follows.